SteeltoeOSS/Documentation/docs/7-management/12-%2fmetrics.md

 All of the above metrics are tagged with values specific to the requests being processed; thereby giving multi-dimensional views of the collected metrics.

->NOTE: The OpenCensus implementation used in Steeltoe (for example, `Steeltoe.Management.OpenCensus`) has been contributed to the OpenCensus community.
-At some point in the near future the metrics collection functionality will move to using it, instead of the Steeltoe version.

 #### Configure Settings

 The following table describes the settings that you can apply to the endpoint: